andrico1234/graphcms-post-finisher/README.md

 Next step is to create and import the initial query.
 When Gatsby compiles our site, it's going to pull in the data from the CMS endpoint and generate the pages based on how we process the data via the `createPages` hook in `gatsby-node.js`.
 The first step is to create the GraphQL query that gets all of our data from GraphCMS.

 My favourite way to do this is to go on the GraphCMS website and navigate to the API explorer view.
 This allows you to query your dataset from within GraphCMS.
 This can be used to construct a query that we can copy to our code.
-Have a play around with the explorer, using the DOCS panel on the right hand side of the window, to return all of the relevant data.
+Have a play around with the explorer, using the DOCS panel on the right hand side of the window for assitance, to return all of the relevant data.
 Note: If you don't pull in the `id` field from GraphCMS, Gatsby will complain when trying to compile your code.
 Once you've felt you've pulled in all of the relevant data, continue you below.
-Here's the query I constructed, note that the names of my fields may differ from yours, depending on how you defined your schema:
+Here's the query I constructed, note that the names of my fields may differ from yours depending on how you defined your schema:

 ```
 module.exports = `{